Lally-Datathon-Group-4/CFPB-Analysis/README.md

     * Required training for complaint handling personnel
 6. Legislation on preventing identity theft

 ## Exploratory data analysis
 1. business model for CFPB
 ![Business model for CFPB](https://github.com/samileyang/CFPB-Analysis/blob/master/pics/business%20model.png)
+Consumers can submit their complaints on [CFPB official website](https://www.consumerfinance.gov/).
+It will take CFPB a while to handle this issue.
+Then, CFPB sends the issue to the financial companies.
+After these companies receive the complaints, they should provide resolution and response to the customers.
 2. distribution of annual complaints
 ![distribution of annual complaints](https://github.com/samileyang/CFPB-Analysis/blob/master/pics/distribution%20of%20annual%20compaints.png)
 3. Products in each year